nomnomnonono/nomnomnonono/README.md

 I have particular expertise in the field of computer vision, with experience ranging from image classification to image generation and anomaly detection.
 Recently, I have been working on developing products dealing with natural language processing.

+I am also interested in web development and have started learning Ruby on Rails, Go, React etc.

 My LinkedIn account is [here](https://www.linkedin.com/in/nozomu-koujiguchi-a9142b26a/).
 If anyone is interested, please contact me.